MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2023-06-16-download-way-from-js.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_About_useInfiniteQuery
+lng_pair: id_About_a_tag
-title: About useInfiniteQuery
+title: About most common way to download files using JS in a web browser using the <a> tag

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml